False Claim Participation in EU-US Privacy Shield Framework

 - Include a copy of the conviction history report, if any;

-- Provide an explanation that the applicant has the right to respond to the notice within at least five (5) business days, and that the response may include submission of evidence challenging the accuracy of the conviction record, or evidence of rehabilitation or mitigating circumstances or both.
+- Provide an explanation that the candidate has the right to respond to the notice within at least five (5) business days, and that the response may include submission of evidence challenging the accuracy of the conviction record, or evidence of rehabilitation or mitigating circumstances or both.

 New York Cybersecurity Regulation